fylgja/site/src/getting-started/support.md

 </a>
 </p>

-Or share us on your favorite social network with the hashtag #fylgja.
+Or share us on your favorite social network with the hashtag #FylgjaCode.

 Making it easier for others to find Fylgja.